markhovs/proofs-of-inference/README.md

 ### 2. Proof Generation Backend (Model Provider)

-- **Request Handling**: Receives proof requests from users or contracts.
+- **Request Handling**: Receives proof requests from users.
 - **Inference Matching**: Matches input and model hash, re-executes model inference.
 - **Proof Generation**: Generates a new zkML proof.
-- **Persistence & Notification**: Uploads the proof to Filecoin/Akave and notifies the verifier.
+- **Persistence & Notification**: Uploads the proof to Filecoin/Akave and notifies the user.
+- **Sharing and rewards**: The user has now the option to verify the proof by a smart contract, making it available for the public and receiving rewards.

 ### 3. Decentralized Persistence (Akave/Filecoin)